Vishalthakur010/Git-Trial/README.txt

 Removes changes from the working area

-11. 'git restore --staged <file>' --> It removes file changes from staging are to the working area.
+11. 'git restore --staged <file>' --> It moves file changes from staging area to the working area.
-This only works when changes are in working area
+This only works when changes are in staging area.

+12. Difference between git rm and git restore
+Ans --> If you want to move the whole file to the untracked stage then we do git rm, or if we want the changes to be moved in working area from the staging area then we do git restore.